Shelbournator/thoughts/_posts/2026-01-26-the-frame-problem.md

 I ran into one recently when [fixing my bike]({% post_url 2026-01-09-debugging-the-drivetrain %}).
 I spent lots of time fixing a problem (derailleur alignment), but it wasn't the real problem.

 We see the same pattern in personal and professional life; we see it across teams and organisations.
-Understanding the problem is often hard than solving it.
+Understanding the problem is often harder than solving it.

 What’s missing isn’t execution; it's **Clarity**.
 Without it, there’s back-and-forth, partial fixes, and inefficiency.